Used Car: 2009 Chevy Aveo Review

 Other Cars to Consider

 The 2009 Ford Focus stands out with impressive available cabin technology for its segment, like the voice-activated Sync infotainment system.
-The Focus also has better safety ratings and a better reliability score.
+The Focus also has better safety ratings.
 The Focus has a more powerful engine, but while the Focus has good fuel economy, the Aveo gets more miles per gallon.